ruisizhang/Faster-RCNN-COCO_TF/README.md

-# Faster-RCNN_TF
+# Faster-RCNN-COCO_TF

-This is an experimental Tensorflow implementation of Faster RCNN - a convnet for object detection with a region proposal network.
+This repo is a modified fork of [Faster-RCNN_TF by smallcorgi](https://github.com/smallcorgi/Faster-RCNN_TF) which implements [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497v3.pdf) by Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun.

-For details about R-CNN please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497v3.pdf) by Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun.
+The repo has been modified for training on [MS COCO](http://cocodataset.org/#home), in particular the 2014 dataset, as well as visualizing on a headless server.
+A pretrained model is also included below.

 ### Requirements: software